-Academic freedom is the freedom for faculty to discuss all relevant matters in the classroom. to pursue other professional academic activities related to student learning and research. and to explore all avenues of inquiry, learning and instruction in an institution of higher learning.
-However, academic freedom is accompanied by academic responsibility, which implies faithful performance of assigned academic duties and obligations including a presentation of course content that meets the requirements and learning objectives of each course.
+Academic freedom is the freedom for faculty to discuss all relevant matters in the classroom. to pursue other professional academic activities related to student learning and research, and to explore all avenues of inquiry, learning and instruction in an institution of higher learning.
+This freedom also extends to students as they engage in learning activities and inquiry related to those activities.
+However, academic freedom is accompanied by academic responsibility which, for faculty, implies faithful performance of assigned academic duties and obligations including a presentation of course content that meets the requirements and learning objectives of each course.
+For both faculty and students, responsible exercise of academic freedom involves adherence to the highest standards of academic integrity in all teaching, learning and research-related activities.
 Academic responsibility also requires that faculty members make clear that they are not speaking for the institution, unless expressly authorized to do so by AUD, particularly in areas of politics, topics related to religious beliefs, and commercial endorsements.
-Faculty members should at all times act with integrity, express themselves within the confines of law and competent authority, show respect for the rights of others to hold differing opinions, be accurate, exercise appropriate restraint, be culturally sensitive, and make every effort to indicate that statements they make express their own views and not those of AUD.
+Faculty members and students should at all times act with integrity, express themselves within the confines of law and competent authority, show respect for the rights of others to hold differing opinions, be accurate, exercise appropriate restraint, be culturally sensitive, and make every effort to indicate that statements they make express their own views and not those of AUD.

-The American University in Dubai recognizes and will uphold for all its faculty, full-time and adjunct, the freedom to pursue knowledge wherever it may lead, the freedom to test received wisdom, and the freedom to research, review and put forward new, controversial, or unpopular ideas or opinions within the standards of scholarly inquiry and professional ethics, without interference and without placing themselves in jeopardy of losing their jobs or any of their rights or privileges as AUD faculty.
+The American University in Dubai recognizes and will uphold for all its faculty, full-time and adjunct, and for its students, the freedom to pursue knowledge wherever it may lead, the freedom to test received wisdom, and the freedom to research, review and put forward new, controversial, or unpopular ideas or opinions within the standards of academic integrity, scholarly inquiry and professional ethics, without interference and without placing themselves in jeopardy-of losing their jobs or any of their rights or privileges as AUD faculty, or of academic detriment or penalty as students.

-A faculty member who believes his or her academic freedom has not been protected due to violation of this policy may seek redress by filing a grievance with the Grievance Officer.
-The grievance process described on pp. 41-42 will apply to the processing of grievances related to academic freedom.
+A faculty member or student who believes his or her academic freedom has not been protected due to violation of this policy may seek redress by filing a grievance with the Grievance Officer.
+The grievance process described on p.
+44 will apply to the processing of grievances related to academic freedom.